Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Fusion Method

 After obtaining multi-sensor data feature representations, fusion processing is required to obtain stronger feature representations.

-In order to align the features of different sensors, it is necessary to achieve fusion in BEV level features.
-The image BEV features are obtained from the look around image through the perspective conversion module.
-In SMERF, the SD map feature interacts with the BEV feature through cross attention mechanism.
-Firstly, the BEV feature is encoded into a query vector and initialized through self attention mechanism.
-Given the SD map of the scene, LGMap, As shown in Fig. \ref{fig:LGmap} evenly sample along each of the polylines for a fixed number of points.
-With sinusoidal embedding, BEVFormer apply cross-attention between the SD map feature representation with features from vision inputs on each encoder layer.
-The SD map features are encoded into key and value vectors, which are then computed through Cross Attention to obtain the final fused camera, BEV features of SD map.
-In addition to the common fusion methods of attention mechanisms, BLOS-BEV shows in Fig. \ref{fig:blos_fusion_method}, explore different fusion schemes that combine visual BEV features and SD map semantics to achieve optimal representation and performance, three SD map fusion techniques were explored: addition, concatenation, and cross-attention.
-Although all fusion methods outperform those that do not use SD maps, cross attention fusion of SD maps performs the best on the nuScenes and Argorse datasets, demonstrating excellent generalization performance and outstanding performance over long distances (150-200m).
+To align the features of different sensors, it is necessary to achieve fusion in BEV-level features.
+The image BEV features are obtained from the rounded image through the perspective conversion module.
+In SMERF\cite{SMERF}, the SDMap feature interacts with the BEV feature through a cross-attention mechanism as demonstrated in Fig. \ref{fig:SMERF_fusion}.

+Firstly, the BEV feature is encoded into a query vector and initialized through a self-attention mechanism.
+Given the SDMap of the scene, LGMap\cite{LGmap} evenly samples along each of the polylines for a fixed number of points.
+With sinusoidal embedding, BEVFormer\cite{Bevformer} applies cross-attention between the SDMap feature representation with features from vision inputs on each encoder layer.
+The SDMap features are encoded into key and value vectors, which are then computed through cross-attention to obtain the final fused camera, BEV features of SDMap.

+In addition to the common fusion method of attention mechanisms, BLOS-BEV\cite{BLOS-BEV} shows in Fig. \ref{fig:blos_fusion_method}, explore different fusion schemes that combine visual BEV features and SDMap semantics to achieve optimal representation and performance, three SDMap fusion techniques were explored: addition, concatenation, and cross-attention.
+Although all fusion methods outperform those that do not use SDMap, the cross-attention fusion of SDMap performs the best on the nuScenes\cite{nuscenes} and Argoverse datasets\cite{Argoverse}, demonstrating excellent generalization performance and outstanding performance over long distances (150-200m).

-In P-mapnet, point cloud information has been added, and the lidar point cloud has been voxelated and MLP processed to obtain the feature representation of each point, resulting in Lidar BEV.
-Fusion of Image BEV and Lidar BEV is used to obtain further fused BEV features.
-Further convolutional downsampling of the fused BEV features can alleviate the misalignment problem between image BEV features and LiDAR BEV features.
+In P-MapNet\cite{P-MapNet}, point cloud information has been added, and the lidar point cloud has been voxelated and MLP processed to obtain the feature representation of each point, resulting in lidar BEV.
+Fusion of Image BEV and lidar BEV are used to obtain further fused BEV features.
+Further convolutional downsampling of the fused BEV features can alleviate the misalignment problem between image BEV features and lidar BEV features.